Temporary Worker Visa

 Government Authorised Exchange Visa

 The Government Authorised Exchange category is for people coming to the UK through approved schemes.
-People in this category must aim to share knowledge, experience, best practice and to experience the UK’s social and cultural life.
+People in this category must aim to share knowledge, experience, and best practices and experience the UK’s social and cultural life.

 - Work experience or training